Regavim (NGO)

 Regavim (רגבים) is a pro-settler Israeli NGO that monitors and pursues legal action in the Israeli court system against any construction lacking Israeli permits undertaken by Palestinians or Bedouins in Israel and in the West Bank.
 It describes itself as "a public movement dedicated to the protection of Israel’s national lands and resources" and aims to "[restore] the Zionist vision to its primary role in the Israeli policy process".

 It was founded in 2006 by Yehuda Eliahu and Bezalel Smotrich as "response to a Supreme Court case against the illegal outpost of Harasha in Samaria" initiated by Peace Now in 2005.

 Regavim focuses most intensely on construction work in the Galilee, Negev, and the West Bank.
 Regavim's objectives converge with those of Israeli settlers, with whom the group maintains close institutional ties.
 Regavim is financed by public funds from West Bank local settlement councils and from the settler organization Amana.

+Since 2026, Regavim has been sanctioned by the European Union and Canada for human rights abuses against Palestinians in the West Bank and ties to extremist settler violence.

-Origins and Funding
+Origins and funding

 According to Neve Gordon and Nocola Perugina, Regavim was founded as a settler-rights NGO.
 Perugini asserts that Regavim's objectives converge with those of Israeli settlers, with whom the group maintains close institutional ties.
 According to Gordon and Perugini, purpose was to counteract what its founders considered to be the improper use by "liberal" NGOs to "subvert" Israeli democracy by using the legal system to pursue advocacy of human rights when the left failed to achieve electoral success.
 According to Dror Etges, former Director of the Peace Now program, Settlement Watch, Regavim was not only conceived as a response to the work of anti-settlement NGOs, it was modeled directly on Settlement Watch and Yesh Din.
 This recourse to rights advocacy is dismissed as "undemocratic lawfare" by Neve Gordon.
 According to Neve Gordon and Nicola Perugini, settler rights NGOs like Regavim turn the relationship of oppressed and oppressor on its head, in transforming dispossession as a human right.

 Regavim is financed by both private donations and public funds from West Bank local settlement councils.
 It received more than 2 million shekels ($550,000) of funding in 2010, a sixfold rise over 2008.
 Regavim also receives funds from the settler organization Amana.
 West Bank local settlement councils that have funded Regavim to the tune of millions of shekels include the Mateh Binyamin regional council, the Samara regional council, and the Hebron Hills regional council.

 Many settler members of Regavim have, under the direction of Bezalel Smotrich, been inducted as civil servants into Israeli Civil Administration overseeing the West Bank.
 Smotrich, who appointed the former Yitzhar settler Hillel Roth as the ICA's deputy direction in April 2024, has managed to have the IDF transfer many of its power over by-laws to these civil servants, a measure which according to Michael Sfard, will effectively move Israel towards a de facto annexation of that territory.